tifftknguyen/Final-Project-478/CONTRIBUTING.md

 - Tiffany

 8. Final Project Combined Alpha–Beta Integrated Release (1pager)
 - Tiffany and Giselle worked on this together.
-Giselle did the demo and Tiffany completed majority of the writing segments.
-In specific, Tiffany completed What Didn't Work and What Works.
-Giselle completed What's Next and the Demo.
+Tiffany did the Demo, Giselle and Tiffany worked on What Works and What's Next.
+Tiffany last minute added What Didn't work.

 9. Unclear of what to submit for artifacts/release/ so we just input evidence of our terminal after running.